 Originally two-separate houses, now combined into one 23,000 sq.ft. building ready to for historic rehabilitation into 20 apartments.
+Zoning allows 20 units on this site as of right.
+It may be possible to obtain approval for more units.
 Built in 1880 as two private mansion homes, the buildings were converted into the Baltimore Ear, Nose and Throat Hospital many years ago, and most recently used as a long-term nursing care facility.
 The property has been vacant for more than 10 years.

 The interior is largely gutted.
 Most plaster walls have been removed, exposing raw brick.
 Many floors boards have been removed, leaving the joists exposed.
 This offers an attractive pallet on which to design and build apartments that combine modern amenities with grand ceiling heights, large windows, and the grand staircases of older historic properties.

 Given that the structure contributes to the history of the neighborhood and that the property is located within an historic district, the renovation is subject to CHAP approval and potentially qualifies for (a) federal historic rehabilitation tax credits that return 20% of every dollar spent on construction costs, and (b) a freeze for 10 years on the Baltimore City Property Taxes.
 The current property tax assessment is for $428,500 resulting in an annual property tax bill of just over $10,000.